trigg/Rebuttal/README.md

 # Rebuttal Electron App

-Install this repository and run `electron . --url https://path.to/ipc` in the root.
+Install this repository and run `electron . --url=wss://path.to/ipc` in the root.

 # Rebuttal webchat